-Currently the nearest existing activity centre is the Brighton Neighbourhood Centre, which is located approximately 4km south of the ACNLSP area along Marmion Avenue.
+Currently the nearest existing activity centre is the Alkimos Gateway Local Centre, which is located approximately 2km east of the ACVLSP area along Marmion Avenue.

-The Alkimos Eglinton DSP nominates a hierarchy of activity centres for the Alkimos-Eglinton district, a number of which are planned within close proximity of the ACNLSP area, including:
+The Alkimos Eglinton DSP nominates a hierarchy of activity centres for the Alkimos-Eglinton district, a number of which are planned within close proximity of the ACVLSP area, including:

-- Alkimos Secondary Activity Centre with potential for 65,000m gross leasable area (GLA) under the DSP and will function as a major retail centre incorporating a wide range of regional uses.
-The Alkimos Secondary Activity Centre is located approximately 1.5km east of the ACNLSP, positioned between Marmion Avenue and the Mitchell Freeway road reserve; - Eglinton District Activity Centre complimenting the Alkimos Secondary Activity centre has the potential for 20,000m GLA under the DSP.
-Located approximately 4.5km north east of the ACNLSP area, the Eglinton District Activity Centre will accommodate a mix of land uses and will create an important focal point for the Eglinton community; and - Alkimos North Coastal Node is planned at the northern end of the regional beach approximately 1.5km north of the ACNLSP area.
-Pursuant to the North Alkimos Local Structure Plan No.73 the Alkimos North Coastal Node will function as a Neighbourhood Activity Centre with the potential for approximately 3,500m net lettable area (NLA).
+- Alkimos Secondary Activity Centre with potential for 65,000m2 gross leasable area (GLA) under the DSP and will function as a major retail centre incorporating a wide range of regional uses.
+The Alkimos Secondary Activity Centre is located approximately 1.5km east of the ACVLSP, positioned between Marmion Avenue and the Mitchell Freeway road reserve; - Eglinton District Activity Centre complimenting the Alkimos Secondary Activity centre has the potential for 20,000m2 GLA under the DSP.
+Located approximately 4.5km north east of the ACVLSP area, the Eglinton District Activity Centre will accommodate a mix of land uses and will create an important focal point for the Eglinton community; and

+Alkimos North Coastal Node - is planned at the northern end of the regional beach approximately 1.5km north of the ACVLSP area.
+Pursuant to the North Alkimos Local Structure Plan No. 73 the Alkimos North Coastal Node will function as a Neighbourhood Activity Centre with the potential for approximately 3,500m2 net lettable area (NLA).